 Let me back up.
 There is of course not one préfecture for all of France.
 You go to the one closest to your residence and you have to provide proof of your address.
 There has to be some order.
 Otherwise it would be a disorganized bureaucratic shitshow.
-(If you’re not familiar with the bureaucracy of France, let me just clarify that this is sarcasm.
+(Let me just clarify that this is sarcasm.
 It is of course already a bureaucratic shitshow.)

 I wanted to make sure that all went smoothly, so I contacted three préfectures in the area to make sure that I went to the right one with the right paperwork.
 It was determined that I should go to the sous-préfecture in Vienne, and I prepared my dossier all nice with those little plastic folders to keep it organized.